jmaris/radar/doc/en/index.md

 SONAR
 =====

-(Note: This documentation was written during development stage, so some steps might be slightly different).
+(Note: This documentation was written during development stage, so some screenshots, or techniques described might be slightly different in the final release).

 Sonar is an easy to use and simple monitoring tool, and it is written in Ruby on Rails.